miguelhd/gear-case-finder/PROGRESS.md

 - Admin dashboard UI has been fully implemented and tested
 - Implementation plan has been saved to the repository for reference
 - All Link component issues have been fixed for compatibility with latest Next.js version
+- Database setup scripts have been implemented with collection schemas and indexes
+- Comprehensive data import scripts have been created for all seven collections:
+  - AudioGear: For storing audio equipment data with brand extraction and popularity calculation
+  - Case: For storing protective case data with feature detection and protection level assessment
+  - GearCaseMatch: For storing compatibility matches with scoring algorithm
+  - User: For storing user preferences and history
+  - Content: For storing SEO-optimized content
+  - Analytics: For tracking website performance
+  - Affiliate: For managing affiliate links and tracking
+- Sample data generation functionality has been added for testing purposes
+- Detailed documentation has been created for database setup and import scripts